ant512/gobble/README.md

                         it blank if you don't want to use reCAPTCHA).
  - recaptchaPrivateKey: the key used to ensure the commenter isn't a bot (leave it blank if you don't want to use reCAPTCHA).
+ - staticFilePath:      the path to the files directory, which contains the robots.txt, favicon.ico, and others.
+ - staticFiles:         a dictionary of files to serve from the files directory;
+                        the key is the URL, and the value is the filename.

 Note that missing configuration values will be given the defaults.